PhilipGriffith/AHPy/README.md

 {'Pilot': 0.229, 'Odyssey': 0.229, 'Accord Sedan': 0.143, 'Accord Hybrid': 0.143, 'CR-V': 0.143, 'Element': 0.114}
 ```

 All that's left is to link the objects together into a hierarchy.
 Though we won't show the code, the other Compare objects we'll use were created in exactly the same way as in the previous example.
-Though it's not best practice, we'll also build the hierarchy by starting at the top and working down, in order to demonstrate the use of `recompute()`.

-First, we'll make the Cost, Safety, Style and Capacity objects the children of the Criteria object:
+First, we'll make the Cost, Safety, Style and Capacity objects the children of the Criteria object...

 ```python
 >>> criteria.add_children([cost, safety, style, capacity])
 ```

-Then we'll make the Price, Fuel, Maintenance and Resale objects the children of the Cost object...
+...then we'll make the Price, Fuel, Maintenance and Resale objects the children of the Cost object...

 ```python
 >>> cost.add_children([price, fuel, maintenance, resale])